nickbobolea/flow-header/README.md

 ### Runtime Control

-The `system/controlDict` dictionary file defines the solver, simulation time and time step control, data I/O and run-time functions.
+The `system/controlDict` dictionary file defines the solver, the time control, the data I/O and the run-time functions.
 The solver is selected using the `application` keyword which is set to `buoyantPimpleFoam`.

-The time control uses `startTime` and `endTime` keywords to set the simulation start and end times.
-The simulation time step is set by `deltaT` at a value which limits the maximum Courant number to less than 1 and ensure solution accuracy.
+The time control uses `startTime` and `endTime` keywords to set the simulation start time and the simulation end time.
+The simulation time step is set by `deltaT` at a value which limits the maximum Courant number to less than 1 to ensure solution accuracy.
 The time step adjustment to limit the maximum Courant number, `maxCo`, to a specified value is disabled by setting `adjustTimeStep` to `no`.

-The data writing keywords set the simulation data to be written at every `writeInterval` seconds of simulated time using the format set by `writeFormat` with no data compression, `writeCompression` set to `off`.
-The graph data format is set to `gnuplot` by using the `graphFormat` keyword.
-Data reading is enabled by setting `runTimeModifiable` to `true` to allow dictionaries, e.g. controlDict, to be re-read by OpenFOAM at the beginning of each time step.
+The data writing keywords allow the simulation data to be written at every `writeInterval` seconds of simulated time using the format set by `writeFormat` with no data compression, `writeCompression` set to `off`.
+The graph data format is set to `gnuplot` by the `graphFormat` keyword.
+Data reading is enabled by setting `runTimeModifiable` to `true` to allow dictionaries, e.g. controlDict, to be re-read by at the beginning of each time step.

 The run-time functions are defined:
 - *residuals*: Writes the solver residuals for U, p_rgh, h, k and epsilon fields at each time step to `postProcessing/residuals/0/residuals.dat` file,